Looking to add the best Cloudflare page rules for WordPress?

 2. Secure The WordPress Admin And Bypass Cache

 Your WordPress Admin should have a few settings which are combined into 1 page rule.
-This sets the security level to high and bypasses Cloudflare’s cache (the admin area should never be cached).
-It also disables Cloudflare apps and performance features (minify, Rocket Loader, Mirage, Polish) inside the admin since these are only used to speed up the frontend of your site.
+This sets the security level to high and bypasses Cloudflare’s cache since the wp-admin area shouldn’t be cached.
+It also disables Cloudflare apps and performance features in the admin (minify, Rocket Loader, Mirage, Polish) since these should only used to speed up the frontend.

 3. Don’t Cache Preview Pages